Champagne Rag Pam Wedgwood Grade 2 ABRSM 2025 - 2026

 Champagne Rag Pam Wedgwood Grade 2 ABRSM 2025 – 2026

-This exam piece is not overly syncopated with little syncopation in the first and last sections.
+This exam piece is not overly syncopated with little syncopation present in the first and last sections.
+The middle section has a syncopated pattern present.

 One of the main composers of rags was Scott Joplin whose ‘Maple-Leaf Rag’ and “The Entertainer’ are well-known.
 Rags influenced other genres such as jazz and blues and composers such as Stravinsky, Satie and Debussy were influenced by rags.